deivshon/plstatus/README.md

 plstatus runs user defined commands asynchronously without invoking a shell

 ## Configuration
-The configuration is done using a JSON file, `config.json`, which is read at compile time by a Python script that creates an equivalent `config.h` file
+Configuration is done through a JSON file, `config.json`, which is read at compile time by a Python script that creates an equivalent `config.h` file

 `config.json` is created after running `make` for the first time.
 Alternatively, you can create it manually